MWATelescope/manta-ray-client/README.md

 There are two types of MWA ASVO jobs:
 * Conversion: Calibrate, average, convert and download a visibility data set.
 * Download: Package and download a raw visibility data set.
-(This is recommended for advanced users, as the raw visibility files are in an MWA-specific format).
+(This is recommended for advanced users, as the raw visibility files are in an MWA-specific format and require conversion and calibration).

 ## Job States